Skip to Content

 Campground Quality

-One of the other complaints that we’ve been hearing is that the parks that participate in Passport America these days are the less-well-maintained parks that are having trouble getting customers at their full rate.
+Another complaint we’ve been hearing is that the parks that participate in Passport America these days are the less well-maintained ones that are having trouble getting customers at their full rate.
 We’re sure there are likely some great campgrounds and RV parks that participate in Passport America, but it’s hard to know what you’re getting until you get there.

 So, Is Passport America As Good As It Seems?